titooo7/GFN-FPS-Unlocker/README.md

 Spoofing Platform props.
 I tried to do it but then most of the values wouldn't be spoofed.
 I think that's not necessary but I still wanted to do it.

 ### Disclaimer!!
-Do not root your Android device unless you are ok with the cons that rooting a phone brings nowadays.
 The user takes sole responsibility for any damage that might arise due to use of this module.
 This includes physical damage (to device), injury, data loss, and also legal matters.
 This project was made as a learning initiative and the developer cannot be held liable in any way for the use of it.